 Prerequisite: FA 210 and FA 250 or consent of department.
 Introduction to the creation of digital imagery using a variety of computer graphics software programs.
-Students outside of the fine arts major are also encouraged to take this course and will be graded on mastery of the process rather than artistic ability.
 One hour of lecture and three hours of lab.

 FA 319: Digital Video Editing I